Growden Mansion: History

 Since women could not own property during that time, Joseph Galloway became the sole proprietor.
 Joseph Galloway, a Tory (British Loyalist), left for England mid-war to seek sanctuary once the war turned in favor of the Colonists.
 Joseph took their daughter Elizabeth with him to England, and Grace stayed behind to wage an extensive fight to retain the properties in which they (she) had inherited.
 She kept an in-depth diary of the struggles and hardships that she faced and was particularly concerned with the descent from financial and social standing both in her husband's absence and upon being forcibly evicted from her home in August 1778.
 She had refused to submit to the condition of acknowledging the Patriot rule and renounce her Loyalist ties to receive a pension.
-A member of one of the wealthiest and most notable families of her day, her reputation was ruined by her marriage to Galloway -- it was guilt by association once he showed his Torry colors.
+A member of one of the wealthiest and most notable families of her day, her reputation was ruined by her marriage to Galloway—it was guilt by association once he showed his Torry colors.
 She noted in her will that those properties should be passed on to her daughter, Elizabeth (Betsey), upon her death.
-Grace Growden died on February 6, 1782, and Joseph Galloway died on August 29, 1803.
+Grace Growdon died on February 6, 1782, and Joseph Galloway died on August 29, 1803.
 Their daughter Elizabeth then had inherited the land and sold it in 1848, when the house again underwent major changes.

 Galloway was good friends with William Franklin, Benjamin Franklin's son.
 Franklin often visited him at his many estates, traveling 25 miles to Trevose from Philadelphia on horseback or by carriage.
-While a local legend maintains that Franklin performed his famous kite-flying experiment at Growden Mansion to prove that lightning was the same as static electricity, the broader consensus is that Franklin flew his kite closer to his home in Philadelphia.
+While a local legend maintains that Franklin performed his famous kite-flying experiment at Growdon Mansion to prove that lightning was the same as static electricity, the broader consensus is that Franklin flew his kite closer to his home in Philadelphia.
 Other significant historical figures such as George Washington and John Adams have also stayed at the mansion.

 Current status

 The Growdon property developed over time and was considered to be one of the strongest and most unusual manors of its day.
 The home is now operated as a museum by the Historical Society of Bensalem Township.
-It includes an outbuilding called "The Vault" where the early deeds and county records used to be stored, and the main house still has bullet holes from the Revolution pockmarking its walls.
+It includes an outbuilding called "The Vault" where the early deeds and county records, as well as papers of Benjamin Franklin, used to be stored.